neonoatmeal/Coder-Everyday-Resource-Pack-/README.md

 Link may change as i may add new stuff to the pack

-Also Go Check out My Program JGE Its Lazy Script Alt
+Also Go Check out My Program JGE Its a Lazy Script Alt

 https://github.com/codereveryday/JustGotEasy